asciiscry3r/mksscryertower.quest/content/category/Slavery_in_piracy_groups_criminal_groups_and_in_cults.rst

 Why we have communists in religious cults or religious is opium for people's:
 Cultural Marxism was not just a philosophical theory, but it became a blueprint for communist subversion during the Cold War.
 According to the Czech defector Major-General Jan Sejna, Brezhnev (General Secretary 1964–82) created a ‘long-range strategic plan’ for defeating the West through political warfare and demoralisation.
 The plan had four stages: (1) ‘peaceful coexistence’, (2) ‘peaceful coexistence struggle’, (3) ‘period of dynamic social change’ and (4) the ‘era of global democratic peace’, which was supposed to arrive in 1995 (Sejna, 1982: 106).
 The objective in phase two was to ‘accelerate the social fragmentation of the Capitalist countries’ (Sejna, 1982: 106).

-Military Neuroscience and the Coming Age of Neurowarfare, 2016 Armin Krishnan, 262–263.
-Military Neuroscience and the Coming Age of Neurowarfare, 2016 Armin Krishnan, 260–262.
+Military Neuroscience and the Coming Age of Neurowarfare, 2016 Armin Krishnan, 262–263, 260–262.

 Military Neuroscience and the Coming Age of Neurowarfare, 2016 Armin Krishnan, 265–266.::